 The Fab Trio, i.e. violinist Billy Bang, bassist Joe Fonda and drummer Barry Altschul, is documented on History Of Jazz In Reverse (december 2005)

-Barry Altschul's 3Dom Factor was a trio with bassist Joe Fonda and tenorist Jon Irabagon that debuted on 3Dom Factor (june 2012).
+Barry Altschul's 3Dom Factor was a trio with bassist Joe Fonda and tenorist Jon Irabagon that debuted on 3Dom Factor (june 2012), followed by

 Tales Of The Unforeseen (february 2014), that